 The Intermediaries Legislation (IR35) was introduced in 2000 and aimed to remove the tax advantage of providing services via a limited company where it could be proved that were it not for the limited company, the actual business relationship between the contractor and the hiring organisation would be one of employment.

 The underlying rules themselves will remain the same, what will change is the responsibility for assessing IR35 status will move from the individual limited company / PSC to the hiring organisation (the end client), and the responsibility from making the deductions and payments of tax and national insurance contributions will move to the recruitment business or hiring organisation that pays the limited company.
-This change has already taken place within the public sector and is now confirmed to be extended into the private sector in April 2020.
+This change has already taken place within the public sector and was confirmed to be extended into the private sector in April 2020.

 The key difference is that the public sector reform was a blanket approach, whereas the private sector reform is to only affect ‘medium’ and ‘large’ businesses.
 The ‘small’ businesses that will be exempt from the new responsibilities have been defined as;